codacy/docs/docs/organizations/managing-people.md

 -   Codacy stops analyzing commits to repositories in the organization from contributors who are no longer members of the organization on Codacy
 -   Codacy stops analyzing repositories that were added by the member
--   Organizations must have at least one owner, so when the last organization owner leaves the organization they must also delete the organization
+-   Organizations must have at least one owner, so when the last organization owner leaves the organization they must either add someone else as owner or [delete the organization](../organizations/what-are-synced-organizations.md#deleting-an-organization)

 To remove members from your organization open your organization **Settings**, page **People**, and click the icon next to the members you wish to remove: